sharkdp/minicpp/README.md

 Make sure that `inotifywait` is installed.
 It should be available for most Linux distributions (the package is typically called `inotify-tools`).

-Apart from that, you just need to clone the repository (recursively):
+Apart from that, you just need to clone the repository:

 ``` bash
 git clone --recursive https://github.com/sharkdp/minicpp